 If you have naturally thin hair, a messy bun can help add a little extra definition and texture.
 To create an illusion of fullness, make sure to keep your bun loose.
-Doing so will also protect your hair, as it will prevent any breakage that could result from tightly pulling the hair back.
+Doing so will also protect your hair, preventing any breakage that could result from tightly pulling the hair back.

-The lovechild of a traditional low messy bun and a decadent chignon, the sophisticated messy bun is the epitome of effortless beauty.
+The sophisticated messy bun is the epitome of effortless beauty.
 To create this look, use your brush and texturizing spray to create volume up top.
-Then, pull your hair back into a low, messy bun, before tucking this bun in under itself and securing it with a hair tie.
-If you have thick hair, a few carefully positioned bobby pins or some hairspray will help lock this bun in place.
-The result is a sleek, sophisticated, and ultimately stunning look that transcends time.
+Then, pull your hair back into a low, messy bun before tucking this bun in under itself and securing it with a hair tie.
+If you have thick hair, a few carefully positioned bobby pins or hairspray will help lock this bun.
+The result is a sleek, sophisticated, and ultimately stunning look transcending time.

-When it comes to working out, no one wants hair in their face.
+No one wants hair on their face when it comes to working out.
 Whether you’re strengthening your core in a reformer pilates class or running on the treadmill, a sporty messy bun will ensure you can remain focused and reach your fitness goal while looking great.
 The aim of this look is to get that hair off your face so you can stay cool throughout your workout.
 The fact that it will also look good at your post-gym brunch is a bonus.

 How to Make a Messy Bun